All About Avionics Technicians

-Avionics Technician Definition Install, inspect, test, adjust, or repair avionics equipment, such as radar, radio, navigation, and missile control systems in aircraft or space vehicles.
+Occupation Description Install, inspect, test, adjust, or repair avionics equipment, such as radar, radio, navigation, and missile control systems in aircraft or space vehicles.

-Life As an Avionics Technician
+A Day in the Life of an Avionics Technician

 - Set up and operate ground support and test equipment to perform functional flight tests of electrical and electronic systems.

 Avionics Technicians state the following job skills are important in their day-to-day work.